Revisiting One Half of a British Comedy Bromance…

-Sadly, its only now that I’ve discovered a later seventies movie also starring our intrepid heroes, confusingly named The Likely Lads (1976).
-This a film I’m sure my dad – as a fan of this series – would have definitely enjoyed.
-The 1976 film which reunited the on-screen – and off-screen pair with a few significant others from the television series.
+Sadly, it is only now that I’ve discovered a later seventies movie also starring our intrepid heroes, confusingly named The Likely Lads (1976).
+This a film I’m sure my dad would have definitely enjoyed.
+The 1976 film reunited the on-screen pair with a few significant others from the television series.

 In the Likely Lads series, Bewes starred with James Bolam – as the other half of this double act – as Terry.
 The first series, The Likely Lads, was set in sixties Newcastle (England) and introduced us to Bob and Terry who were best friends from school and beyond including the worlds of scouting and work.
 The Northern English working class pair were 20-year-old lads into football and girls.
 And in both were working together in the same factory, with Bob as the more ambitious and sensible one, and Terry often leading him astray.

 However, my first proper introduction to Bewes was in this series sequel Whatever Happened to the Likely Lads and set five years later.
 This unlike its predecessor was filmed in colour and had a catchy theme tune and the same wonderful on-screen camaraderie.

 And in this seventies, follow-up Bewes’ Bob still aspires to be middle class and getting into scrapes with his childhood best friend, Terry (again).
 I loved these men’s Northern accents, in the seventies, these made their characters more credible than some of the clipped posh BBC English accents at the time.